Sunil K. Pandya: Career

 In 1974, with a Commonwealth medical scholarship, Pandya trained under Valentine Logue at the Institute of Neurology in London, where he was also taught by Majid Samii and Gazi Yaşargil.
 He returned to India after a year to take up a post at the King Edward Memorial Hospital (KEM), Mumbai, in 1975.
 There, commonly known as Dr SKP, he worked for a few years with Homi Minocher Dastur, and remained there for 23 years.
 His contributions to neurosurgery included microneurosurgery in general and vascular surgery.
 He was appointed KEM's chair of Medical Humanities, a post created following the death of KEM's head of anatomy, Manu Kothari.

 Pandya co-founded the journal Issues in Medical Ethics, a precursor of the Indian Journal of Medical Ethics, which he edited for several years.
 He was also on the editorial boards of the National Medical Journal of India and the Men's Sana Monographs.
 His interest in history of medicine was influenced by KEM's Ashok Vaidya and Samuel J. Aptekar of the Gokuldas Tejpal Hospital.
 This interest made him a follower of the works of Sir William Osler.
+He later contributed to an encyclopaedia on Osler.

 After retiring from KEM in 1998, Pandya joined Jaslok Hospital.
 His book Human Behaviour looks at what shapes how people act, explaining normal and unusual behaviour through a mix of genetics and life experiences.